Theatre

 Opens 17 Mar 2026 at the London Coliseum

-Award-winning feel-good hit Kinky Boots returns to London this spring, starring Strictly’s Johannes Radebe as the fabulous Lola.
-When Charlie Price inherits his family’s shoe factory, saving the business feels like an impossibility – until he stumbles upon a niche set of clientele… You won’t want to miss this revival, which will hang around for 17 weeks only at the London Coliseum.
+Award-winning feel-good hit Kinky Boots returns to London this spring, starring Strictly’s Johannes Radebe as the fabulous Lola and singer-songwriter Matt Cardle as Charlie Price.
+When Charlie inherits his family’s shoe factory, saving the business feels like an impossibility – until he stumbles upon a niche clientele… You won’t want to miss this revival, which will hang around for 17 weeks only at the London Coliseum.

 Ivanov